Vdpromain/GameOfLife/README.md

   $python GameOfLife.py --rlefile_path path

 I added the "--output_dir" argument, to direct output in a customized directory.
 The directory is automatically created, if it does not already exist.
 Its default value is: "output".

+I added the "--ffmpeg_path" argument, to set the path to ffmpeg